SomusekharJ/Netflix_Data_Analysis/README.md

 WHERE casts ILIKE '%Salman Khan%'
   AND release_year >= EXTRACT(YEAR FROM CURRENT_DATE) - 10;

-14. Top 10 Actors by Indian Movies
+14. Top 10 Actors in Indian Movies

-SELECT actor, COUNT(*) AS count
+SELECT actor, COUNT(*) AS appearances
 FROM (
     SELECT UNNEST(STRING_TO_ARRAY(casts, ',')) AS actor
     FROM netflix
     WHERE country = 'India'
 ) AS a
 GROUP BY actor
-ORDER BY count DESC
+ORDER BY appearances DESC
 LIMIT 10;

-15. Categorize Content by “Kill” or “Violence”
+15. Categorize Content as ‘Good’ or ‘Bad’ Based on Keywords

 SELECT category, COUNT(*)
 FROM (
+    SELECT
-    SELECT CASE
+        CASE
             WHEN description ILIKE '%kill%' OR description ILIKE '%violence%' THEN 'Bad' ELSE 'Good'
         END AS category
     FROM netflix
 ) AS categories
 GROUP BY category;

+⸻

-Conclusion
+🧾 Conclusion
-	•	Diversity: Netflix has a broad mix of genres, languages, and content types.
+	•	Netflix offers a large and diverse content library.
-	•	Data Insights: Ratings, genres, and countries give valuable signals for content strategy.
-	•	SQL Skills: This project demonstrates practical use of window functions, arrays, CTEs, type casting, and string manipulation in PostgreSQL.

-About Me

-This project is part of my data analyst portfolio.
+	•	Analysis shows trends in content types, rating patterns, country-wise content creation, and sensitive content identification.
+	•	SQL is a powerful tool for drawing insights from real-world datasets.

+⸻

+👨‍💻 Author - Somu Sekhar

+This project showcases my practical SQL skills and PostgreSQL integration experience.
+Built on real-world data for interview, data analysis, and portfolio use.

+⸻

+📲 Let’s Connect!
-	•	LinkedIn
+	•	LinkedIn: Your LinkedIn
-	•	YouTube
+	•	GitHub: Your GitHub
-	•	Instagram
+	•	Instagram: Your Instagram
-	•	Discord Community

-Feel free to fork, share, or use this project for your own learning!
+	•	YouTube: Your Channel
+	•	Portfolio: Your Website/Portfolio

+⸻

+Thank you for reading!
+Feel free to reach out for feedback, collaboration, or guidance.